 Novation Circuit Groove Box

-The Novation Circuit Groove Box is a digital machine which doubles up as a synth and a sample trigger.
+The Novation Circuit Groove Box is a digital machine that doubles up as a synth and a sample trigger.
 This device works by itself and even has a built-in speaker and a battery power option, making it extremely portable and giving you the option of making music on the move, at festivals, or wherever you may roam.
 There are reverb, delay and filters included and you can save up to 32 sessions, to enjoy listening to again or for use in your performances.

 This hardware will be well suited to fun-loving electro artists who don’t want to pair a drum machine up with a laptop.
 It will be less suited to tech-geeks who demand superior controllability and complex patterns.